granttowers/Project_2/README.md

 Data Project Requirements:

+To Do List:
+- ETL Updates to Injury details.
 - Postgress DB
 - Using Flask API export DB contents to dataframe;
 - Transform as required in Pandas, then convert to JSON format;